gbiolo/shell-menu/README.md

 ### Description

-The main target of the project is to provide an easy to deploy menu to use in shell mode, for example in case of remote SSH connection, that allow the user to easily execute a set of command.
+The main target of the project is to provide an easy to deploy menu to use in shell mode, for example in case of remote SSH connection, that allows the user to easily execute a set of command.

 The configuration is based on two JSON format files.
 The first must be located